nextgis/ngf-tutorial/tutorials/2_4_setup_map_map_adapters/README.md

 ## Theory

 From simple to complex.
-Design your web map for specific tasks from components
+Design your web map for specific tasks from components.

 While NgwMap has ready-made builds and is ready to work with NextGIS services, you can choose only what you need yourself using the `@nextgis/webmap` library.